uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

    - **JOSE**: JSON Object Signing and Encryption, which enables signed credentials using JWS.
    - **COSE**: CBOR Object Signing and Encryption, used for compact and efficient serialization.

-Credentials can also be encrypted if sensitive information must be protected.
+Credentials can also be encrypted if sensitive information needs to be protected.
 Encryption keys are managed through secure Key Management Systems (KMS) to ensure credentials remain confidential and tamper-proof.

 ---